x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/developing-sensitive-information-rule-packages-exchange-2013-help.md

 ## Using local languages in your XML file

 The rule schema supports storing of localized name and description for each of Entity and Affinity elements.
 Each Entity and Affinity element must contain a corresponding element in the LocalizedStrings section.
 To localize each element, include a Resource element as a child of the LocalizedStrings element to store name and descriptions for multiple locales for each element.
-The Resource element includes a required idRef attribute which matches the corresponding idRef attribute for each element that is being localized.
+The Resource element includes a required idRef attribute that matches the corresponding idRef attribute for each element that is being localized.
 The Locale child elements of the Resource element contains the localized name and descriptions for each specified locale.

 ```powershell
 <LocalizedStrings>